Kidstoysstudio's ultimate activity book collection Download activity book

 They have a funny habit.
 They look strange.
 They talk differently from everyone else.

-But when I see a story whose main character is indistinguishable from any child I know, it worries me.
+But if I have a story see whose main character is indistinguishable from any child I know, that worries me.

 You don't want a character that every kid could be, you want a main character that feels REAL.